gg0h/gg0h.github.io/_posts/2024-12-18-Intigriti-1224-Challenge.md

 [![](/assets/image/attachments/2024-12-18-Intigriti-1224-Challenge-mhtmli.png)](/assets/image/attachments/2024-12-18-Intigriti-1224-Challenge-mhtmli.png){:.glightbox}

-I was pretty floored at the time, I was still at the blindly experimenting with payloads stage but I managed to cause a mutation.
+I was pretty floored at the time, I was still at the "blindly experimenting with payloads" stage but I managed to cause a mutation.
 I wanted to understand what was going on before continuing so I put the page source into a `DOMParser` visualiser https://livedom.bentkowski.info/.

 [![](/assets/image/attachments/2024-12-18-Intigriti-1224-Challenge-domvis.png)](/assets/image/attachments/2024-12-18-Intigriti-1224-Challenge-domvis.png){:.glightbox}